 Final Wipedown

 Using a clean rag, give your gun one final wipedown, looking for excess oil or fingerprints on the finish.
 Once your gun is wiped down and stored safely, you can give your cleaning kit a wipedown as well.
-Wipe your bore snake, bore brushes, jigs and cleaning rods.
+Wipe your gun snake, bore brushes, jigs and cleaning rods.
 There’s no use cleaning the next gun if your tools are dirty.
 Put each tool away after it’s been wiped down.
 Check your supply of oil and patches.
 If either are low, make a note to replenish your supply.

 Conclusion